shivshankarkannoujiya/Backend/Assignments/assignments.md

 ## JWT

-- Write a function that takes in a `username` and `password` and returns a JWT token with the username encoded. should return null if the username is not a valid email or if the password is less than 6 character.
+- Write a function that takes in a `username` and `password` and returns a JWT token with the username encoded inside an object. should return null if the username is not a valid email or if the password is less than 6 character.
 Try using the zod library here

 - Write a function that takes a `JWT` as input and return true if the JWT can be DECODED (not verified).
 Return false otherwise